All you need to know about your website's settings

 After you are done, please click the button "Save" at the bottom of the tile.
 You can edit this information at any point in time.
 Updated information however can only be used for generated bills after you made a change to the data.

 This tile provides you with the information, in which pricing plan you are currently moving in – based on your websites' traffic.
 The more traffic your website has, the higher is your success.
-However also our cost at Visitor Analytics increases in processing your data.
+However also our cost increases in processing your data.

 Furthermore, you can add your credit card details here for payment.
 Currently we can unfortunately only accept credit card payments.